This is the first installment of the Shades of Green – Disney Resort Comparison Series

 Resort – Dining

-Shades of Green – has a variety of restaurants, Manginos Italian restaurant (Pizza and Italian dishes), The Garden Gallery (breakfast and dinner buffets and a la carte), Evergreens Sports Bar & Grill (sandwiches, wraps and burgers, salads, pizza, wings, and nachos), the Express Cafe (counter service breakfast and lunch sandwiches, pastries, snacks), the Java Cafe (Starbucks coffees teas, pastries and ice cream, and On the Greens Grill (grilled hot dogs, Italian sausage, hamburgers, sandwiches).
+Shades of Green – has a variety of restaurants, Manginos Steakhouse (Steaks and Seafood), The Garden Gallery (breakfast and dinner buffets and a la carte), Evergreens Sports Bar & Grill (sandwiches, wraps and burgers, salads, pizza, wings, and nachos), the Express Cafe (counter service breakfast and lunch sandwiches, pastries, snacks), the Java Cafe (Starbucks coffees teas, pastries and ice cream, and Chip n’ Dale’s Deli (grilled hot dogs,, wraps, sandwiches).

 The Garden Gallery can be very busy in the mornings, when everyone is trying to get going to the theme parks at the same time.
 MDT recommends a coffee and pastry at the Java Café or the Express Café to have while waiting on the theme park bus instead.
 Or do the same on arrival at one of the theme parks.

-All-Star Sports – There is one dining in option at Sports and the other Values, the food court.
-Disney Value Resort food courts are set up with several stations at which you can a get a wide variety of menu items.
+All-Star Music – There is one dining in option at All-Star Music and all the other Values, the food court.
+Disney Value Resort food courts are set up with several stations at which you can a get a wide variety of menu items plus a grab and go section.
 In the morning they carry breakfast fare and then switch over to their rest of the day menus.